kzmijews/calculator/README.md

 ```

 # Development
-f you prefer to set up the development environment directly on your host machine for greater control during
+If you prefer to set up the development environment directly on your host machine for greater
-development, follow the tips below.
+control during development, follow the tips below.

 ## Visual Studio Code
 Recommended configuration files are provided in the `./.vscode` directory.
 These allow you to: